ricard2k/trainControllerSoftware/lib/PageManagerLibrary/architecture.md

-# 🧭 UI Page Architecture for Raspberry Pi Pico W + TFT
+# UI Page Architecture for Raspberry Pi Pico W + TFT

 This document describes the architecture of a modular, stack-based UI system for a Raspberry Pi Pico W using a TFT display (via `TFT_eSPI`).
 The design is based around the concept of "pages" that encapsulate screen rendering and input logic.

----

-## 🌐 Overview
+## Overview

 The UI is driven by a `PageManager` that handles a stack of UI `Pages`.
-Each screen (menu, popup, input dialog, list dialog, etc.) implements the `IPage` interface.
+Each screen (menu, popup, input dialog, list dialog, splash screen, loading screen, etc.) implements the `IPage` interface.
 The user navigates using up/down/left/right buttons, and transitions between pages are handled by pushing and popping the page stack.

----

-## 🧱 Core Components
+## Core Components

 | Component          | Description                                                                 |
 |---------------------|-----------------------------------------------------------------------------|